 Peony Growth Stages

-They can live anywhere in the world if they get the right care and conditions.
-Every year, peonies start their life cycle in the soil, and in the fall, the whole plant dies back.
+They can live anywhere if they get the right care and conditions.
+Every year, peonies start their life cycle in the soil, and the whole plant dies back in the fall.
 But what are the stages of peony growth?

 Table of Contents